History of Dedham, Massachusetts, 1700–1799: Dedham Liberty Pole

-Fairbanks said that "it was not then known by me, nor perhaps by others concerned, how heinous an offense it was."
-He then added that he was a patriotic citizen, and would attempt to live his life accordingly in the future.
+When the trial came, Fairbanks was brought before the court first.
+Fairbanks, facing the "powerful forces" arrayed against him, confessed on June 8.
 Justice Samuel Chase sentenced Fairbanks to six hours in prison and a fine of five dollars, plus court costs of 10 shillings, the lightest sentence ever given for any of the Sedition Act defendants.

 On June 9, Brown also pled guilty, but he was not shown the same mercy as Fairbanks.
 Chase accepted the guilty plea, but insisted on trying the case anyway so that the "degree of his guilt might be duly ascertained."
-Several Dedham residents, including Chapin, Joseph Kingsbury, Jeremiah Baker, and Luther Ellis, testified against Brown, who was not represented by a lawyer.
-Nathaniel Ames received what he called "two illegal summons to the High Fed Circ't Court," but refused to appear and testify.
-He was arrested and charged with contempt of court the following October.
-Ames was fine $8 and complained to Cushing, his classmate at Harvard, but Cushing refused to waive it and added "insult to injury" by suggesting that he discuss the matter with his brother Fisher.

 Chase offered Brown a chance to reduce his sentence by naming everyone involved with his "mischievous and dangerous pursuits," and the names of all those who subscribed to his pamphlets.
 Brown refused, saying, "I shall lose all my friends."
-He did, however, apologize for his political opinions and "more especially in the way and manner I did utter them."
-Despite this apology, and the promise to change his ways, Chase found "no satisfactory indication of a change of disposition, or amelioration of temper" that might lessen "the punishment which his very pernicious and dangerous practice demanded."

 Brown was sentenced to 18 months in prison and a $480 fine, the harshest sentence ever imposed under the Sedition Act.
-Brown had requested that there be no fine as he had no way to pay it.
 As he did not have the money, and had no way of earning it while in prison, Brown petitioned President John Adams for a pardon in July 1800, and then again in February 1801.
 Adams refused both times, keeping Brown in prison.
 When Thomas Jefferson became president, one of his first acts was to issue a general pardon for any person convicted under the Sedition Act.
-This set free Brown and James T. Callendar, the only two remaining in prison.
-It is unknown what Brown did after his release, or where or when he died.